North Ipswich suburb profile

 North Ipswich property market performance

-Sales activity for houses has been relatively active, with 29 houses sold in the past 12 months.
-Houses are selling quickly, with a median of just 20 days on the market, highlighting strong buyer interest.
-The unit market, however, has seen negligible activity, with only one unit sold and no median days on market data available.
+Sales activity for houses has been moderate, with 16 houses sold over the last 12 months.
+Houses are selling relatively quickly, with a median of 17 days on the market, indicating strong demand.
+The unit market, however, remains largely inactive with no recent sales data available.

 | Houses | Units | |